 "It occurs when the body's immune response against infections, injuries and toxins lingers, leaving your body in a persistent state of alertness.
 It may adversely impact functions of body tissues and organs, too," says Kishor Gangani, MD, MPH, an internist at Texas Heath Arlington Memorial Hospital.

-Over time, this state of constant inflammation can start to wreak havoc on the body and raise the risk for serious, long-term health problems, including heart disease, stroke, cancer, type 2 diabetes, Alzheimer's disease and osteoporosis, according to a February 2018 review in Frontiers in Cardiovascular Medicine.
+Over time, this state of constant inflammation can start to wreak havoc on the body and raise the risk for serious, long-term health problems, including heart disease, stroke, cancer, type 2 diabetes, arthritis and bowel diseases like Crohn's disease and ulcerative colitis, per Harvard Health Publishing.

 Why Inflammation Worsens With Age